 It can also be said that constructive thinking is an indicator of intelligence associated with the individual's experience system, as it reflects the extent to which the individual is able to learn from past experiences and determine the way of thinking that increases his effectiveness in life.
-Constructive thinking helps solve daily problems with minimal effort and without harassment from others (Thayer-Bacon, 1998).
+Thus, constructive thinking helps solve daily problems with minimal effort and without harassment from others (Thayer-Bacon, 1998).

 It can also be said that individuals with positive constructive thinking are described as flexible and they are able to change and modify their behavior to suit the variables of the surrounding environment.
 Individuals adapt their behaviors and actions according to different academic situations and tasks, and it makes it easy for them to understand logical issues.
 Their optimism or pessimism is appropriate to the situation they are going through, and they focus on solving the problem more than focusing on the results.
-Individuals have a high degree of emotional control, a low level of superstitious thinking and categorical thinking.
-All these characteristics help them achieve integration with the academic environment (Vizoso et al., 2018).
+Individuals exhibit a high degree of emotional control, along with low levels of superstitious and categorical thinking.
+These characteristics collectively enable them to integrate effectively into the academic environment (Vizoso et al., 2018).

-Shaw (2021) confirmed that the most prominent characteristics of constructivist thinking are that it is cooperative and collective, involves cognitive, emotional and behavioral dimensions in the learning process, emphasizes wisdom and obedience, starts from the bottom up and is based on criticism with conclusive evidence.
+Shaw (2021) highlighted that the most prominent characteristics of constructivist thinking include its cooperative and collective nature, the integration of cognitive, emotional, and behavioral dimensions in the learning process, an emphasis on wisdom and obedience, a bottom-up approach, and a foundation of critical analysis supported by conclusive evidence.

-Individuals with negative or destructive thinking are described as having an inability to self-regulate, a clear dispersion of thoughts, a lack of sufficient problem-solving skills, making incorrect judgments, superstitious thinking and having high levels of unjustified optimism that may lead them to make exaggerated generalizations about the events they experience.
-Their thinking is also described as narrow and may lead them to only two options either left or right, backward or forward (Epstein, 1998b).
+Individuals with negative or destructive thinking are described as having an inability to self-regulate, a clear dispersion of thoughts, a lack of sufficient problem-solving skills, making incorrect judgments, superstitious thinking, and having high levels of unjustified optimism that may lead them to make exaggerated generalizations about the events they experience.
+In addition, their thinking is also described as narrow and may lead them to only two options either left or right, backward or forward (Epstein, 1998b).

-It can be said that constructive thinking consists of two basic components; The first is the constructive component, and the second is the destructive component.
-The constructive components of constructive thinking that the researcher has adopted in this study can be noted:
+It can be said that constructive thinking consists of two basic components; the first is the constructive component, and the second is the destructive component.
+The constructive components of constructive thinking that the researcher has adopted in this study can be described below:

 - 1. Global constructive thinking, considered an automatic way of thinking in daily life, helps solve life problems and this solution is without pressure, tension, anxiety or causing pain to the individual or others (Epstein, 2001). - 2.
 Emotional coping and behavioral coping, where emotional coping refers to the ability to avoid taking things personally, not being sensitive to others' disapproval and not worrying excessively about failure or rejection.
-Individuals who rate themselves highly in emotional coping are not overly sensitive, do not overreact when problems arise and do not care excessively about things over which they have no control (Humphreys & Zettel, 2002).
+Individuals who rate themselves highly in emotional coping are not overly sensitive, do not overreact when problems arise, and do not care excessively about things over which they have no control (Humphreys & Zettel, 2002).

-Emotional coping includes four main components: self-acceptance, as this component refers to the positive attitude of the person towards himself, and the subsequent self-respect, feeling and development.
+Emotional coping includes four main components.
+The first component is self-acceptance, which refers to the positive attitude of the person towards himself and the subsequent self-respect, feeling, and development.
 The second component refers to the absence of negative overgeneralization.
-Basically, overgeneralization - even if it is positive - is completely unacceptable, so how about negative generalization?
+Basically, overgeneralization - even if it is positive - is completely unacceptable.
+So how about negative generalization?
 Therefore, the individual should avoid generalizing negative events, especially if they are in the past.
-While the third component refers to insensitivity which indicates the extent of the individual's ability to tolerate the rejection of others, to be tolerant of them and to tolerate the element of ambiguity and surprises in life events.
+The third component refers to insensitivity which indicates the extent of the individual's ability to tolerate the rejection of others, to be tolerant of them, and to tolerate the element of ambiguity and surprises in life events.
 The fourth component refers to the absence of elaboration in thinking and avoiding the control of negative events that the individual may experience over his thinking (Murad & Saber, 2021).